EliasSchlie/comic-to-speech/README.md

 ### Translation

 The translation model files (`model/` directory, ~1.1GB) are **NOT** included in the repository due to size.

-To enable translation:
+**Download the pre-trained model (recommended)**

-1. Download or train the OpenNMT model
+1. Download the archive from Google Drive: https://drive.google.com/file/d/1yEbxA-JgA2Dq-uELBoZITTPT0o3pKXBy/view?usp=share_link
-2. Place files in `model/` directory:
+2. Unzip the download and copy the contents into the repo’s `model/` folder so the files sit directly inside `model/` (not in a nested subfolder).
+   - You should end up with `model/model_step_22000.pt`, `model/bpe.model`, `model/translate.py`, etc.
+3. If you use Docker, download/extract the model before running `docker-compose build` so the worker image bundles the files.

+**Alternative:** train your own OpenNMT model and place the resulting files in `model/` with the same names:
 - `model_step_22000.pt` - Translation checkpoint
 - `bpe.model` - SentencePiece tokenizer

 Translation is optional and gracefully degrades if model files are missing.